 That’s why more homeowners are considering adding devices like a Nest into their home.
-If you're interested in trying a Nest yourself, get in touch with an expert for smart thermostat installation in Warrenton.
+To add one to your home, get in touch with an expert for smart thermostat installation in Warrenton.

 1. How to Reset a Nest Thermostat

-• Reset: A reset erases some or all of your settings.
-In most cases, people resort to a reset when they’re moving to a new home and bringing the thermostat with them, or if they are moving out and want to erase their personal information from the Nest before leaving it behind for the next resident.
+• Reset: A more drastic function, a reset should restore your Nest to its original settings from the manufacturer.
+People normally only use a reset as they're moving into a new house and bringing the thermostat with them, or if they just want to erase any personal details from the Nest before leaving it behind for the next resident.

-To initiate a reset, it doesn't hurt to write down current temperature settings so they're still available if you forget or erase them.
-Next, locate Settings -> Equipment and record your system wires, heating type and safety temperature settings.
+If you want to perform a reset, it helps to record existing temperature settings so you have them if they get erased.
+Next, locate Settings -> Equipment and write down the details about your system wires, heating type and safety temperature settings.

-• Restart: Shuts your Nest down and reboots it while saving your settings.
-You can also press the outside of the Nest and hold it down for a few seconds until it turns black, at which point you can remove your hand.
+• Restart: Turns your Nest off and reboots it while saving your settings.
+Another way to restart is to press the outside of the Nest and hold it down for a few seconds until it turns black, at which point you can remove your hand.

-• Schedule: This type of reset clears all scheduling information—including for your hot water, if that has been connected to your Nest.
-If you choose this, you’ll have to input a new schedule or wait while your Nest learns your schedule.
+• Schedule: This reset setting clears your entire temperature schedule—including for your hot water, if that has been connected to your Nest.
+By choosing this kind of reset, you’ll be given the chance to plan out a new schedule or wait until the Nest learns your schedule.

 2. How to Connect Nest Thermostat to Wi-Fi